 However, the Constitutional Court – the highest court in the Italian legal system – has consistently held that a general principle of environmental protection can be acknowledged by means of interpretation of the constitutional principles on the protection of landscape (Article 9.2) and human health (Article 32.1).

-More specifically, Article 3–ter of the Environmental Code establishes the most relevant principles governing environmental protection.
-Such principles are:
+More specifically, Article 3-ter of the Environmental Code establishes the most relevant principles governing environmental protection, as follows:

 In Italy, the environmental policy, its implementation and the related control activities are assigned to a plurality of central and local bodies.

-More specifically, the key regulatory authorities and bodies in environmental matters are:
+More specifically, the key regulatory authorities and bodies in environmental matters are as follows:

 In any case, inspection activities on companies are subject to the following principles:

 As a general rule, any undertaking of a new activity or change to an existing activity that has a potential impact on an environmental compartment (soil, air, water) requires a permit.